-My YARN SHOP DAY at TREADS in Dunbarton
+My YARN SHOP DAY at THREADS in Dunbarton

 Let me tell you about last Saturday.
-As part of YSD I was at TREADS WOOL SHOP in Dunbarton.
+As part of YSD I was at THREADS WOOL SHOP in Dunbarton.
 (143 Glasgow road, Dunbarton, G82 1RQ ).

 Dumbarton is a town on the north bank of the River Clyde about half an hour from Glasgow.

 I got an amazing welcome from the owner Linda, her daughter Lorna, Nancy, the knitting expert, and Prince, Nancy’s dog, and official shop mascot.

 Treads is not dissimilar to Aladin’s cave, it is full to the brim with yarn, buttons, ribbons, knitting and crochet accessories…also Linda sells lovely handmade garments and baby sets too.

 Linda’s team had invested a lot of time, care and attention to the day, she had organized radio adverts on the local station, social media updates, goodie bags, for all the customers, raffle prizes and special discounts on the day and a lot of bargain wool too.
 I was really chuffed that they asked me and my blankets to be part of such a special day.

 I was so busy chatting to Linda’s customers, that I only managed to take a couple of quick snapshots between visitors so I can show you how lovely the shop is.